 Sure there are better sources for some of these from legumes, grains, dairy and animal products, but the above is not bad for just vegetables.
 Note that mushrooms and leafy greens do particularly well…just saying…

 Truth be told, many of you just skimmed that and I’m generally not a fan of throwing numbers like this on micro-nutrition out at people, but I feel it illustrates another point:

-Though eating 5 servings a day is an excellent starting point, making sure you get a variety of vegetables throughout the week is the next important step as that provides the best nutrient distribution in the diet.
+Though eating 5 servings a day is an excellent starting point.
+Making sure you get a variety of vegetables throughout the week is the next important step.
+As this provides the best nutrient distribution in the diet.

 In other words, focus on a variety of colours of vegetables themselves.
-Rather than focusing on all these vitamins and minerals and you’re likely to get a good result.
+Rather than focusing on all these vitamins and minerals.
+That was you’re more likely to get a good result.